vitessio/website/content/en/docs/17.0/reference/vreplication/vdiff.md

 **optional**

 <div class="cmd">
-When specified `ANALYZE TABLE` is run on each table in the target keyspace when initializing the VDiff.
-This helps to ensure that the table statistics are up to date and thus that the progress reporting is as accurate as possible.
+When specified, ANALYZE TABLE is run on each table in the target keyspace when initializing the VDiff.
+This helps to ensure that the table statistics are up-to-date and thus that the progress reporting is as accurate as possible.
 </div>

 {{< warning >}}